Diversity, inclusion and belonging

 Diversity, Inclusion and Belonging targets

-As part of our Elevate Reconciliation Plan, we have made a commitment to increase Aboriginal and Torres Strait Islander employment to 2% of our Australian workforce by December 2021 and 3% by 2023.
+As part of our Elevate Reconciliation Action Plan, we have made a commitment to increase Aboriginal and Torres Strait Islander employment to 2% of our Australian workforce by December 2021 and 3% by 2023.

-Workplace Gender Equality - Public Report for 2018-2019
+Workplace Gender Equality - Public Report for 2019-2020

 The Workplace Gender Equality Act 2012 (WGE Act) places a focus on promoting and improving gender equality and outcomes for both women and men in Australian workplaces.

-In accordance with the requirements of the WGE Act, IAG lodged its annual public report with the Workplace Gender Equality Agency on 7 June 2019.
+In accordance with the requirements of the WGE Act, IAG lodged its annual public report with the Workplace Gender Equality Agency on 29 July 2020.
 Use the link below to open the report.